| | |

 Hotel Alternatives

 Some people like their accommodations to feel more like a home.
 Travel Like a Local For Less.
 Exchange Pet Care For Free Accommodation with www.TrustedHousesitters.com.
-We stayed in Mexico City for 11 days petsitting someone’s dog and absolutely loved it.
-Airbnb is another alternative.
+We stayed in Mexico City for 11 days pet-sitting someone’s dog and absolutely loved it.

-For those that like modern conveniences and 24/7 concierge service, Casai might be for you.
-Their blog contains the most up to date curated city guides from local chefs and artists, descriptions of the must-see bars and restaurants, and updates on new features, like their recently launched Casai bike rental program.
+If you like modern conveniences and 24/7 concierge service, Casai might be for you.
+Their blog contains the most up-to-date curated city guides from local chefs and artists, descriptions of the must-see bars and restaurants, and updates on new features, like their recently launched Casai bike rental program.

 What to See and Do in Mexico City

-There are well over 130 museums to visit housed in large complexes, former palaces and Bohemian homes.
+There are well over 130 museums to visit housed in large complexes, former palaces, and Bohemian homes.
 The Museo Nacional de Anthrologia traces Mexico’s history back thousands of years.
-Fine art lovers can’t miss Soumaya Museum with its unusual shape and over 66,000 works of art and sculptures from world renown artists like Salvador Dali, Pablo Picasso and Joan Miró.
+Fine art lovers can’t miss Soumaya Museum with its unusual shape and over 66,000 works of art and sculptures from world-renowned artists like Salvador Dali, Pablo Picasso, and Joan Miró.

 Frida Kahlo's Blue House in Coyoacan, Mexico CIty